How to Define the main() Program¶

 without recompilation by setting the environment

-, whose value can be set to either
+variable G4RUN_MANAGER_TYPE, whose value can be set to either

-.
+Serial, MT, Tasking or TBB.
 For Geant4 version 10.7, options

-are provided as beta-release.
+Tasking and TBB are provided as beta-release.

 The traditional style of direct instantiation of G4RunManager

-(sequential mode) or G4MTRunMabager
+(sequential mode) or G4MTRunMabager (multithreaded mode) is

 also available.

-is created, the other major manager classes are
+When G4RunManager is created, the other major manager classes are

 also created.
-They are deleted automatically when G4RunManager
+They are deleted automatically when G4RunManager is

 deleted.
 The run manager is also responsible for managing initialization